-University of Arizona Professor Emeritus Wayne Coates says there is “no major difference” nutritionally between different colours (which can be black, white, cream or grey).
+The University of Arizona Professor Emeritus Wayne Coates says there is “no major difference” nutritionally between different colors (which can be black, white, cream or grey).
 Any minor difference in nutrient value from each batch depends on where the plants were grown.
-Lauri Boone of the book “Superfoods for Life: Chia,” stated that the colour does not matter and is only important aesthetically.
+Lauri Boone of the book “Superfoods for Life: Chia,” stated that the color does not matter and is only important aesthetically.
 You may choose white or black seeds depending on what you like.

 Where to buy chia seeds in Singapore?